Bicycle Network: Metro Routes

 It appears VicRoads is now considering alternative routes for the trail connection.

-VicRoads acting regional director Damien Afxentis told local media that it was consulting local councils, VicTrack and Bicycle Network Victoria regarding the alignment for Federation Trail, which was planned to link the existing trail east from Millers Road and connecting to Fogarty Avenue.
+VicRoads acting regional director Damien Afxentis told local media that it was consulting local councils, VicTrack and Bicycle Network regarding the alignment for Federation Trail, which was planned to link the existing trail east from Millers Road and connecting to Fogarty Avenue.

 The next stage would connect Fogarty Avenue and Hyde Street, but it has not been committed to.